Seleccione las fechas de viaje para ver los precios

 Sobre el programa

-Our expedition takes you on an unforgettable journey along the stunning Oaxaca coast, where you'll actively support seven dedicated community groups in their crucial conservation efforts.
-This immersive experience offers a wide range of hands-on activities, from nighttime beach patrols to safeguard ...
+Our expedition takes you on an amazing journey along the Oaxaca coast, where you'll actively support up to 7 dedicated community groups in their crucial conservation efforts.
+This immersive experience offers a wide range of hands-on activities, from nighttime beach patrols to safeguard sea turtles ...

 Sobre el programa

-Our expedition takes you on an unforgettable journey along the stunning Oaxaca coast, where you'll actively support seven dedicated community groups in their crucial conservation efforts.
-This immersive experience offers a wide range of hands-on activities, from nighttime beach patrols to safeguard sea turtles and their nests, to restoring nature, monitoring marine fauna on boat excursions, exploring coral reefs through snorkeling, raising environmental awareness, embarking on invigorating hikes, and camping in the lush jungle.
-You'll even have the opportunity to care for rescued deer, among other exciting endeavors.
+Our expedition takes you on an amazing journey along the Oaxaca coast, where you'll actively support up to 7 dedicated community groups in their crucial conservation efforts.
+This immersive experience offers a wide range of hands-on activities, from nighttime beach patrols to safeguard sea turtles and their nests, to restoring nature, monitoring marine fauna on boat excursions, exploring through snorkeling, raising environmental awarenesshiking and camping in the jungle.
+You'll even have the opportunity to care for rescued deer, among other activities!

 But wait, there's more!
 Our journey offers an extraordinary chance to witness one of the world's most breathtaking natural spectacles: the Arribada.
-This awe-inspiring event unveils the remarkable mass nesting of olive ridley sea turtles, a spectacle that will truly captivate you with the wonders of nature.
-Notably, the arribada phenomenon is an exceedingly rare occurrence, happening at only 12 beaches worldwide.
-Among these, Escobilla and Morro Ayuta in Oaxaca stand out as the most significant and awe-inspiring, hosting over 1.5 million turtles every year.
+This impressive phenomenon of mass nesting of olive ridley sea turtles will truly captivate you.
+The arribada phenomenon is an occurrence that happens at only 12 beaches worldwide.
+Among these, Escobilla and Morro Ayuta in Oaxaca stand out as the most significant, hosting over 1.5 million turtles every year.

 Here are some of the key activities you'll be involved in:

-- Boat trips to monitor marine fauna, including dolphins, whales, and rays, with the opportunity for snorkeling to explore coral reefs.
+• Boat trips to monitor marine fauna, including dolphins, whales, and rays, with the opportunity for snorkeling to explore corals.

-- Assisting in rural entrepreneurship projects, including traditional bread making in wood-fired ovens and preparing typical Mexican cuisine.
+• Assisting in rural entrepreneurship projects, including traditional bread making in wood-fired ovens and preparing typical Mexican food.

 Depending on the season, you can experience: